bschmalhofer/otobo-ideas/README.md

 ### cpanfile generation from otobo.CheckModules.pl

 Added the option `--cpanfile`.
 All required modules are reported.

-TODO: Support for feature sets.
+The generated cpanfile is also tracked in git and available during installation.
+Features are supported.

 ### PSGI support